mead-ml/mead-baseline/docs/lm.md

 # Language Modeling with Recurrent Neural Networks

-This code is currently implemented in TensorFlow only.
+This code is currently implemented in TensorFlow and experimentally in PyTorch.
 There are two implemented models (WordLanguageModel, CharCompLanguageModel) based on these two papers:

   - Recurrent Neural Network Regularization (Zaremba, Vinyals, Sutskever) (2014)
     - https://arxiv.org/pdf/1409.2329.pdf